We invest in people, foster networks, create impact

 WE create impact

-The fruits of our excellent research should benefit everyone.
-That is why we are consistently committed to transferring knowledge and innovation in order to shape social progress and create impact.
+The fruits of our excellent research should go to everyone’s benefit.
+We are thus committed to knowledge and innovation transfer with the aim of shaping societal progress and change.

-Our researchers find fundamental and application-oriented answers to questions from the region, the whole country, as well as from European and global contexts.
-This allows us to reach a wide range of target groups: children and young people as well as future students, aspiring young scientists, renowned researchers, ambitious founders, established companies and alumni around the world.
+Our researchers find fundamental and application-oriented answers to questions relevant regionally, nationally, Europe-wide and globally.
+As a result, we are able to reach a spectrum of different target groups: children and teens, future students, aspiring young scientists and academics, renowned researchers, ambitious entrepreneurs, established businesses and alumni around the world.

 uni_vl_gewaechsh_16.jpg